 Alabama Vehicle Insurance Requirements

-Alabama has required drivers to carry liability insurance since 2000, but the state recently recorded one of the highest rates of uninsured drivers in the country.
-In 2012, nearly 20 percent of drivers lacked insurance, according to the Insurance Research Council.
-To combat this problem, the state created an online verification system in 2013 to identify and fine drivers without insurance.
+Alabama has required drivers to carry liability insurance since 2000, but the state still recorded one of the highest rates of uninsured drivers in the country back in 2012.
+During that year, nearly 20 percent of drivers lacked insurance, according to the Insurance Research Council.
+To combat this problem, the state created an online verification system to identify and fine drivers without insurance.

 Who Needs Vehicle Insurance in Alabama?